06 Feb - 01 Jul 2015

-The Hepworth Wakefield presents the UK’s first museum survey of work by Greek-American artist and feminist icon Lynda Benglis.
-This highly anticipated exhibition will be the largest presentation of Benglis’ work in the UK, featuring approximately 50 works that will span the entirety of her prolific career to date.
+The Hepworth Wakefield presented the UK’s first museum survey of work by Greek-American artist and feminist icon Lynda Benglis.
+This highly anticipated exhibition was the largest presentation of Benglis’ work in the UK, featuring approximately 50 works that will span the entirety of her prolific career to date.

 Aged 73, Benglis is one of America’s most significant living artists.
 Born in 1941 in Louisiana, USA, she was heralded as the ‘heir to Pollock’ by Life magazine in 1970, and emerged as part of a generation of artists forging new approaches to sculpture and painting in the wake of Abstract Expressionism, Minimalism and Pop Art.